MrTall93/ToolBox/README.md

 # Toolbox - Tool Registry with MCP & LiteLLM Integration

 A comprehensive Model Context Protocol (MCP) server for tool registration, discovery, and management with semantic search capabilities and seamless LiteLLM integration.
-Built with Python, FastAPI, and PostgreSQL + pgvector for production-ready deployment.
+Built with Python 3.11+, FastAPI, FastMCP, and PostgreSQL + pgvector for production-ready deployment.

 > **Note**: This project provides a centralized tool registry that syncs with external MCP servers and integrates with LiteLLM for unified tool access across multiple LLM providers.